webxxcom/AutoAttendanceMarker/README.md

    - If attendance is not marked, check the logs in the Python script folder.
    - Errors such as **invalid login credentials** or **network issues** will be recorded.
    - If other errors occured please submit an **issue** in the correspondent section with the logs file.

+## **How to Install**

+To install and use the **Automated Attendance Marking System**, follow these steps:

+1. **Download the Release**
+   - Go to the **Publish** directory of the project.
+   - Download the latest release, which contains the necessary files to run the system.

+2. **Extract the Files**
+   - Extract the contents of the release ZIP (if applicable) to a location of your choice on your PC.

+3. **Running the Application**
+   - Double-click **TaskCreator.exe** to run the application.
+   - The application will open, and you will be presented with the user interface.

+If you run into any issues, review the logs for more details.